 Kṣitigarbha Sūtra’s Chapter Seventh: Benefits [For The] Living [And] Deceased (Excerpt)

-At that time, Kṣitigarbha Bodhisattva Mahāsattva to [the] Buddha said, ‘World-Honoured [One], I see [that] these Jambudvīpa sentient beings, [with their] raising [of] minds [and] moving [of] thoughts, none are not [with] transgressions.
+At that time, Kṣitigarbha Bodhisattva Mahāsattva to [the] Buddha said, ‘World-Honoured [One], I see [that of] these Jambudvīpa sentient beings, [with their] raising [of] minds [and] moving [of] thoughts, none are not [with] transgressions.

 Note 1: Beings in this world, especially in this Dharma-Ending Age, are with heavy and evil habitual thoughts, that arise from the Three Poisons of greed, hatred and delusion.
 This is so even subtly, behind apparent ‘good’ intentions, that are still not completely good or pure, with some latent poisons.
 With these corrupted or mixed thoughts, speech and actions that result are defiled accordingly.
 Thus, there must be more sincere, deliberate and diligent practice of mindfulness of Buddha’s name to reverse such evil habits.

 [If] departed [from them to] obtain good benefits, many retrogress [from their] initial resolve.

 Note 2: Even when there are very brief respites from transgressive thoughts, to think, say and do what is good instead, to attain blessings, many eventually backslide from their good intentions.
 Again, this is due to the strength of past evil habits yet to be broken free from.
 There should be more regular practice of mindfulness of Buddha then, to create this stronger pure habit, to substitute and transform evil thoughts.

 If [they] encounter evil conditions, thought after thought, [they will] increase.